xdgrulez/kafi/README.md

 # kafi

 *kafi* brings the two worlds of Kafka and files together.
+It is a swiss army knife for Kafka built for two main reasons:
+* to make debugging Kafka-based applications more hassle-free
+* to empower data scientists to use Kafka

-*kafi* is the successor of *kash.py* which is the successor of *streampunk*.
+*kafi* is the successor of [kash.py](https://github.com/xdgrulez/kash.py) which is the successor of [streampunk](https://github.com/xdgrulez/streampunk).